JamesByers/fireflies_project/hardware_version_history.md

 **Board v2.2.0**
 * Moved the polyfuse onto the board
-* Changed C2 from 25V to 16V
+* Changed the C2 capacitor from 25V to 16V

 **Board v2.1.1**
 * Improved the routing to the 8 position rotary switch.
 All traces now on top copper